22mahmoud/maw.sh/src/blog/no-more-postman-just-curl-and-vim/index.md

+---
-Title:        No More postman just use cURL + vim = ❤
+title-prefix:        No More postman just use cURL + vim = ❤
-Date:         Aug 20, 2020
+date:         Aug 20, 2020
-Author:       Mahmoud Ashraf
+author:       Mahmoud Ashraf
-Description:  Well documented api and easy to use and share with your team with simple tools cURL + vim + git (optional)
+description:  Well documented api and easy to use and share with your team with simple tools cURL + vim + git (optional)
-Keywords:     api, tooling, curl, vim
+keywords:     api, tooling, curl, vim
+---

 # No More postman just use cURL + vim = ❤